scp756-221/course-site/docs/a4/page.md

 where every occurrence of `AWSID` will be your AWS userid and every occurrernce of `GHID` will be your GitHub userid.

-#### 2.1.2 k9s
+#### 2.1.2 `k9s`

-The tool `k9s` is an alternative to `kubectl`.
-They offer equivalent functionality with different interfaces:  `kubetcl` runs a single command and returns text output whereas `k9s` provides a [text-based user interface (TUI)](https://en.wikipedia.org/wiki/Text-based_user_interface). `k9s` takes a bit of time to learn but supports much faster interaction.
-We will not go into `k9s` in detail in this exercise but encourage you to practice using it, as it can save considerable time.
+The tool `k9s` is a complement to `kubectl`.
+They both offer equivalent functionality with different interfaces:  `kubetcl` runs a single command and returns text output whereas `k9s` provides a [text-based user interface (TUI)](https://en.wikipedia.org/wiki/Text-based_user_interface). `k9s` takes a bit of time to learn but supports much faster interaction.
+We will not go into `k9s` in detail in this assignment but it is sufficiently intuitive that you can pick it up easily. `k9s` is much more convenient and will save a lot of time so don't avoid it.

-#### 2.1.3 make & makefile
+#### 2.1.3 `make` & makefile

-The exercises for 756 are organized around a set of makefiles to simplify and to introduce the various tools.
-If you aren't familiar with makefiles or the make tool, refer [here](https://www.gnu.org/software/make/manual/html_node/Introduction.html).
+The assignments for 756 are organized around a set of makefiles to simplify and to introduce the various tools.
+Recall [last week's reading](https://scp756-221.github.io/course-site//#/r3) included an article on it.
+If you wish to dig further, refer [here](https://www.gnu.org/software/make/manual/html_node/Introduction.html).

 There are four files that you will interact with frequently and three others that you might want to explore on your own: